Understanding Security Groups

 Fig 2 Users in Security Groups

-You have now successfully created a Security Group and assigned Users to it - this means that if you apply this Security Group to any record then only Users within this Security Group can view this record.
+You have now successfully created a Security Group and assigned Users to it.
+This means that if you apply this Security Group to any record, only Users within this Security Group can view this record.

 By default the system will apply the Security Group for all records as 'Everyone' this means that every User can see every record - if you wish restrict records then you must change the default Security Group from 'Everyone' to another Security Group value.